1 9 5 5 – 1 9 5 7 (UK)

 In 1979, he finally conquered America.
 His fame in the US was such that a 1988 survey of Florida schoolchildren revealed that, although many of them did not know London was the capital of England, they all associated one person with Britain: Benny Hill.

 A riot once broke out in a California jail when prisoners were prevented from watching his show, and a US Mafia boss only agreed to do a documentary interview with Thames Television on condition that they arranged for Benny to do a stint at the mobster’s Las Vegas casino!

 The Benny Hill Show was always a late night treat for me and it did my little 12-year-old heart good!

 If the truth be known, I watched the show primarily for the scantily clad young lovelies and (hopefully) a crafty glimpse of boob – but then probably at least 80% of his viewing audience did too.

 The forces of political correctness finally had their way in 1989 when Thames Television cancelled the programme due to complaints about its smuttiness and because its old-fashioned sexism had become increasingly intolerable.

 Although there was no sign of his popularity waning, Thames refused to renew his contract and after 34 years his show came to an end.

-Although over the next three years he often talked in interviews about a comeback, it was to be the end of his career.
+The show continued to make millions of pounds around the world and although over the next three years Hill often talked in interviews about a comeback, it was to be the end of his career.

 He died alone in his frugal London apartment of a heart attack on 20 April 1992, aged 67.